lotteries-io/lotteries-io.github.io/_application-profiles/lotteries-io-order.md

 If the order was `rejected` or `failed` then the resource will also include a description of the reasons why in the form of an embedded [HTTP Problem Document](https://tools.ietf.org/html/draft-ietf-appsawg-http-problem-00).

-If the state is terminal (accepted, rejected, failed) then the HTTP Response will also be digitally signed by the [Operator](../concepts/operator).
+If the state is terminal (accepted, rejected, failed) then the HTTP Response will also be digitally signed by the [Operator](../concepts/operator) as per [draft-cavage-http-signatures-03](http://tools.ietf.org/html/draft-cavage-http-signatures-03).